Navigating your Career

 - Funders Showcases: If you are interested in knowing more about funding opportunities, attend a Funders showcase where a funder, such as Wellcome, EPSRC, will talk about the opportunities that they have open for postdocs and fellows.

-- Online resources: the PFDC have developed a database of online resources that are useful for postdocs and fellows at the College.
+- Online resources: the PFDC have developed a database of online resources that are useful for postdocs, fellows and clinicians at the College.
 These include tipsheets and online modules

 - LinkedIn Learning: As a member of Imperial you have access to the wide range of resources that are covered by LinkedIn Learning.
-More information about how to register can be found here.
-The PFDC feature relevant courses for postdocs and fellows in the monthly PFDC Newsletter.
+More information about how to register can be found on the College website.
+The PFDC feature relevant courses for postdocs, fellows and clinicians in the monthly PFDC Newsletter.

 - Your next role: What do you want to do next with your career?
 It is never too early to start thinking about fellowships and job applications.
 The Pathways for Postdoc pages and the PFDC Fellowships page can be a good place to start your research into your career.